kkim030/TikTok-Trend-Forecast/README.md

 ---

-## ▶ Try the demo (no install)

-The iOS app runs in your browser via [Appetize.io](https://appetize.io) — no Xcode or iPhone needed.

-> **Live demo:** _link will appear here once deployed — see [Deploying the demo](#deploying-the-demo)_

-Tap **Try Demo** on the login screen to skip TikTok OAuth and explore with seeded data (20 trends, 25 weeks of analytics, 3 AI recommendations).
-Sessions are capped at 3 minutes by Appetize's free tier; first request after backend sleep takes ~25s while it cold-starts.

----

 ## What it does

 **Trending Now** — shows what's gaining traction on TikTok right now, broken into hashtags, music, and content categories.
 Each trend has a velocity score that measures week-over-week growth, so you can see not just what's popular but what's *accelerating*.
 No login needed to browse this.